Chapter 4 - Cardio Respiratory Health

 - The benefit of exercise may be enhanced by tailored advice from a suitable qualified professional

-Trials support the evidence of the beneficial effect of physical activity training in patients with stable heart failure in NYHA class I, II and III.12, 14 - 16
+Trials support the evidence of the beneficial effect of physical activity training in patients with stable heart failure in New York Heart Association (NYHA) class I, II and III.12, 14 - 16

 Although there is no evidence of increased or decreased all-cause mortality in the short term (up to 12 months), the benefits of exercise have been shown by meta-analysis to:15, 17, 18